calvinhaooo/mbert_research/README.md

 In the fine-tune folder, the results are saved under each sub folder, which includes HIV classification and NER(Spanish, Romanian)

 In terms of NER, there are two folders: Romanian and Spanish.
 You can find the entity_level_NER.ipynb and result_reasoning.ipynb in `Romanian` folder.
 This provides the results of Romanian NER.
+The script is under this folder `fine_tune/NER/romanian/script/README.md`
 In Spanish, you can find the entity level discussion in evaluate_es_NER.ipynb nad embedding_analysis.ipynb.
+You can find the script for Spanish NER under this folder: `fine_tune/NER/spanish/script/README.md`

 The structure of this project can be visualized as below:
 ```
 ├── README.md
 ├── fine_tune